NeuroDataDesign/avatr/docs/group/proposal/sprint_2/dod_v3.md

 ## Explore pipeline logging tools and implement basic pipeline logging for Eric's data
 **Definition of Done**:
 Have at least two tech evaluations on current pipeline logging tools (StackDriver, DataJoin?).
-Demo running pipeline on Eric's data and results being logged correctly.
+Reach: Demo running pipeline on Eric's data and results being logged correctly.